Elise Stefanik: Effort to expunge Trump's impeachments

+In 2022, Republican congressman Markwayne Mullin introduced resolutions to remove Trump's impeachments from the Congressional Record.
+This received support from Stefanik.
+On June 22, 2023, Stefanik and Congresswoman Marjorie Taylor Greene introduced a pair of resolutions to expunge Trump's impeachments.
+The next day, Republican Speaker of the House Kevin McCarthy lent his support to the resolutions.

 Defense

 In a July 2015 Washington Times profile, Jacqueline Klimas noted that Stefanik was the only freshman on that year's conference committee for the defense policy bill, a position accorded to her "because of her extensive experience in foreign policy—working in the George W. Bush administration, prepping Rep. Paul Ryan for his vice presidential debates, and listening to commanders at Fort Drum in her home district".
 Jack Collens, a political science professor at Siena College, told Klimas that Stefanik's prize committee position signaled that party leaders wanted Stefanik to be part of "the next generation of Republican leaders".

 Environment

-Stefanik criticized Trump's decision to withdraw from the Paris climate agreement, saying it was "misguided" and "harms the ongoing effort to fight climate change, while also isolating us from our allies".
+In 2017, Stefanik criticized Trump's decision to withdraw from the Paris climate agreement.
+She contended that the move was "misguided" and "harms the ongoing effort to fight climate change, while also isolating us from our allies".
 In January 2017, Stefanik joined the Bipartisan Climate Solutions Caucus, an apparent indication of "a moderate stance on climate change issues".